World Wide Web Consortium: Membership

 The Consortium is governed by its membership.
 The list of members is available to the public.
 Members include businesses, nonprofit organizations, universities, governmental entities, and individuals.

 Membership requirements are transparent except for one requirement: An application for membership must be reviewed and approved by the W3C.
 Many guidelines and requirements are stated in detail, but there is no final guideline about the process or standards by which membership might be finally approved or denied.

 The cost of membership is given on a sliding scale, depending on the character of the organization applying and the country in which it is located.
 Countries are categorized by the World Bank's most recent grouping by gross national income per capita.

 Criticism

+In a 2007 issue of the German C't computer magazine in an interview with Herbert Braun Opera CTO Håkon Wium Lie, who introduced the concept of style sheets to the W3C in 1994 and worked on the CSS specification, criticized the course of the W3C, its recommendation of XHTML, and the general standardization process in the W3C:

+Second, W3C has also evolved.
+In the early days, turning a Working Draft into a Recommendation was a simple month-long stint as Proposed Recommendation.
+These days, you have to issue call for comments, answer all the comments, make sure there are two implementations, and so forth.
+The formal process has become much longer and only specifications that have serious backers end up as Recommendations.